The Art of the Brick

 The Art of the Brick is a traveling exposition of sculptures made by Nathan Sawaya using Lego building bricks.
 It premiered in 2007 and as of 25 April 2024 continues to hold exhibitions around the world.

 Exhibitions

 The Art of the Brick exclusively features sculptures made by Nathan Sawaya using Lego building bricks.
 Each exhibition typically features over 100 sculptures.

-The sculptures include both original works as well as works of others reimagined using Lego building bricks.
+Many have references to old classical art, which has been given a twist from the usual paint on a canvas to a popular kids toy that showcases creativity using bricks.

 Each sculpture has between approximately 4,000 to 80,000 Lego building bricks.

 Some of the sculptures displayed include: